Rays vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson heads into this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .333 with a double, a home run, four walks and two RBI.
+- Olson takes a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .278 with a home run, four walks and three RBI.

 Olson Recent Games